biomlds/blupper/README.md

 # blupper

 Mixed linear model for the prediction of breeding values and estimation of fixed effects under an animal model.

-The model is implemented and tested on data from Chapter 3.
+The model is implemented and tested on data from Chapter 3 (Mrode RA, 2014).

 Consider the data set in Table 3.1 for the pre-weaning gain (WWG) of beef calves (calves assumed to be reared under the same management conditions).

 <img src="https://render.githubusercontent.com/render/math?math=y_{ij} =p_{ij} %2B a_{j} %2B e_{ij}">